 - Cover the fruit trusses with a pest exclusion bag if you’re in a fruit fly area.
 Apply the bag as soon as all or most of the flowers on the truss have been pollinated and tiny fruit are forming.

-For more easy step-by-step instructions for jobs around the garden, including how to turn a large shrub into a small tree, pick up a copy of the December issue of ABC Gardening Australia magazine, on sale now.
+For more easy step-by-step instructions for jobs around the garden, including how to turn a large shrub into a small tree, pick up a copy of the December 2019 issue of ABC Gardening Australia magazine.